HoussemBL/Spark_mlib/README.md

-We analyze 19GB from data (from link below) to be able to detect intrusion https://www.kaggle.com/mryanm/luflow-network-intrusion-detection-data-set
+We analyze 19GB from data (taken from link below) https://www.kaggle.com/mryanm/luflow-network-intrusion-detection-data-set These data describes potential situation of malicious cyber intrusion

 The following dataset contains many entries.